bioappeng/biomech-test/docs/developer_readme.md

-# Documentation for developers
+# Notes for Developers Working on the Project

-## Implementation notes
+## Notes on calculations
 impact firmness and cushioning calculations assume the below orientations of the triaxial load cell and accelerometer